farzadab/pendulum_simulation/README.md

 # for a multi-link pendulum with a ground plane:
 python3 sim.py --nlinks 4 --gplane

-# to plot the K/E/T energies at the end of the simulation:
+# to plot the K/E/T energies at the end of the simulation (opens up a browser):
 python3 sim.py --nlinks 4 --no-gplane --plot
 ```